Logo

 Cons

-• Verification may still be required by the platform
+• Platform verification may still be required

-• Counterparty fraud risk exists despite escrow
+• Counterparty fraud risk remains even with escrow

 Converting Through Online and Offline Exchangers